mrglad/linked-blog-starter-md/publish/Opgaver/Disadvanges' with LuvLuv.md

 #opgaver #Engelsk #tekst
-It knows everythingv about you - just an easier way to stalk people
+It knows everything about you - just an easier way to stalk people

 You dont learn anything from the person